 Your bedroom floor.
 It’s the one enemy that stares up into your face each morning, as you contemplate rolling out of bed or not.
 Just ask Dr. Kali Cyrus.

 “I don’t feel like being active again,” she lamented in an NPR interview.
-She’s just a victim of a growing pandemic, made worse by the ravages of COVID.
-If only she had muffin-mix pancakes in her life!
+She’s just a victim of a growing pandemic — if only she had muffin-mix pancakes in her life!

 Exhaustion and lack of focus can be aided by injecting one routine into your daily schedule: By springing out of the bed to face your bedroom floor, and starting your day with a quality breakfast.

 How can you fight back against the morning bug, while dishing out a breakfast that not only gets your family smacking their lips, but also injects new energy into theirs, and yours, routine?